✨ Path to Production Readiness

 - Resource limits: Pods will be prevented from using more resources than their assigned limits.
 These limits are enforced and can result in a Pod being terminated.
 It's highly recommended to set limits to prevent one workload from monopolizing cluster resources and starving other workloads.

-It’s worth reading the Kubernetes documentation on this topic, especially on the units & specifiers used for memory and CPU.
+It's worth reading the offical docs especially on the units & specifiers used for memory and CPU, which can feel a little unintuitive at first.

 You can specify resources of these within the pod template inside the Deployment YAML.
 The resources